 Direct Access to Your Doctor: What It Means and Why It Matters

-When you call your doctor's office in the conventional healthcare system, you are not calling your doctor.
-You are calling a scheduling line staffed by a medical assistant or call center representative who will take a message, route it through an EHR inbox, and arrange for someone - possibly your physician, possibly not - to call you back within a few business days.
-If your concern is urgent enough to warrant a specialist, you may wait weeks.
-If it requires prior authorization from your insurance company, add more time still.
+When you call your doctor's office in the standard healthcare system, you are not calling your doctor.
+You are calling a scheduling line.
+A medical assistant or call center representative takes your message.
+They route it through an EHR inbox.
+Then someone, maybe your physician or maybe not, will call you back within a few business days.
+If your concern is urgent enough to need a specialist, you may wait weeks.
+If your insurance company must approve the visit first, you will wait even longer.

 What "Direct Access" Actually Means

-Direct access, in the context of a concierge micropractice, is not a marketing phrase.
-It describes a specific operational reality.
-Patients in a direct-access practice can contact their physician by phone or text - directly, not through a relay of staff.
-Appointments are available within days, often the same week, because the practice limits its patient panel to a size that makes this possible.
-There are no referral gatekeepers to navigate before you can be seen.
-And because the practice operates outside the insurance billing system, there are no pre-authorization delays standing between you and a procedure your physician has determined is appropriate.
+In a concierge micropractice, direct access is not just a marketing term.
+It describes a real way of operating.
+Patients in a direct-access practice can contact their physician by phone or text.
+They reach the doctor directly, not through a relay of staff members.
+Appointments are available within days, often in the same week.
+This is possible because the practice limits its total number of patients.
+There are no referral gatekeepers to get past before you can be seen.
+The practice also operates outside the insurance billing system.
+So there are no pre-authorization delays between you and a procedure your physician says you need.

-For patients managing musculoskeletal pain or complex neurological conditions, this distinction is not trivial.
-A herniated disc, an acute radiculopathy, or a post-surgical pain flare does not improve on a four-week waiting list.
-The window for effective early intervention - whether that means physical modalities, targeted injections, or simply an accurate diagnosis - is often measured in days or weeks, not months.
+For patients with muscle, bone, or complex nerve pain, this difference is very important.
+A herniated disc, an acute pinched nerve, or a pain flare after surgery does not get better on a four-week waiting list.
+The best time for early treatment is often measured in days or weeks, not months.
+Early treatment can include physical methods, targeted injections, or simply getting the right diagnosis quickly.

 The Data on Wait Times and Delayed Care

-The 2023 Physician Appointment Wait Times Survey conducted by Merritt Hawkins found that the average wait time for a new patient appointment with a specialist in major U.S. markets ranged from 26 days in some cities to over 70 days in others.
-Connecticut, as a high-demand market with significant academic medical concentration, sits toward the longer end of that spectrum.
-Patients who need specialist care in Hartford, New Haven, or Bridgeport are commonly waiting three to four weeks at a minimum for an initial evaluation.
+The 2022 Survey of Physician Appointment Wait Times was conducted by Merritt Hawkins.
+It found that the average wait time for a new patient appointment in major U.S. markets had climbed to about 26 days.
+Some specialties and cities had much longer waits.
+Connecticut is a high-demand market with many academic medical centers.
+It sits toward the longer end of that range.
+Patients who need specialist care in Hartford, New Haven, or Bridgeport often wait at least three to four weeks for a first visit.

 Why Speed-to-Care Matters for Pain Conditions

-Musculoskeletal and neurological pain conditions have a biological logic that the conventional scheduling model does not accommodate.
-Inflammatory cascades following disc injury or nerve compression follow a timeline.
-Cortisol and pro-inflammatory cytokine levels peak, neural sensitization begins, and the longer that process runs without therapeutic interruption, the harder it becomes to reverse.
-An epidural steroid injection delivered within two to three weeks of acute radiculopathy produces meaningfully different outcomes than the same injection delivered eight weeks later.
+Muscle, bone, and nerve pain conditions follow a biological timeline.
+The standard scheduling model does not fit this timeline.
+After a disc injury or nerve compression, the body starts an inflammatory process.
+Cortisol and pro-inflammatory cytokine levels peak.
+Neural sensitization begins.
+The longer this process runs without treatment, the harder it is to reverse.
+An epidural steroid injection given within two to three weeks of an acute pinched nerve produces much better results than the same injection given eight weeks later.

-The same holds for osteopathic manipulative treatment.
-The somatic dysfunction patterns that OMT targets - aberrant motion restrictions, fascial compensation, autonomic dysregulation - are more amenable to correction in their early stages.
-A patient who presents acutely can often be returned to function with a course of OMT.
-A patient who presents six months into a chronic pattern has a longer, more complex road.
-The difference is frequently the difference between access and delay.
+The same is true for osteopathic manipulative treatment.
+OMT targets somatic dysfunction patterns.
+These include restricted motion, fascial compensation, and autonomic dysregulation.
+These patterns are easier to correct in their early stages.
+A patient who comes in with an acute problem can often return to function with a course of OMT.
+A patient who comes in six months into a chronic pattern faces a longer and more complex recovery.
+The difference is often simply the difference between access and delay.

 How Dr. Knopp's Practice Is Structured

-At this practice, new patients are typically seen within the same week of inquiry.
-There is no referral requirement and no insurance pre-authorization process because we do not bill insurance.
-The fee structure is transparent and direct: $450 for an initial visit (60 minutes), $250 for return visits (30 minutes).
-That clarity is itself a form of access - patients do not have to navigate coverage uncertainty or wait for benefit determinations before deciding whether to seek care.
-For a detailed walkthrough of what an initial evaluation involves, see the post on what to expect at your first OMT visit.
+At this practice, new patients are usually seen within the same week they inquire.
+There is no referral requirement.
+There is no insurance pre-authorization process because we do not bill insurance.
+The fee structure is transparent and direct.
+An initial 60-minute visit costs $450.
+Return visits of 30 minutes cost $250.
+This clarity is itself a form of access.
+Patients do not have to navigate coverage uncertainty or wait for benefit decisions before seeking care.
+For a detailed walkthrough of an initial visit, see the post on what to expect at your first OMT visit.

 Patients have direct phone and text access to Dr. Knopp between visits.
-If a symptom changes, if a question arises, if something is not working as expected, that information reaches the physician directly rather than being filtered through layers of staff or queued in an inbox for next-business-day review.
-This is not a luxury amenity.
+If a symptom changes, a question comes up, or something is not working, that information reaches the physician directly.
+It is not filtered through staff or queued in an inbox for next-day review.
+This is not a luxury feature.
 It is what continuity of care looks like when it is taken seriously.
-This matters most for patients with chronic pain conditions, where delayed follow-up is one of the primary drivers of acute pain becoming entrenched and difficult to treat.
+This matters most for patients with chronic pain conditions.
+Delayed follow-up is a main reason acute pain becomes entrenched and hard to treat.

 If you have questions about how the practice works, the frequently asked questions page covers scheduling, pricing, and what to expect at your first visit.